ikt32/scripts-updates/5-gears-changelog.md

 # Changelog for Manual Transmission for GTA V

+## 5.8.0-beta0

+Note: This beta release is for earlier access to the update for Enhanced.
+Final release will require some more work.

+GTA V Enhanced compatibility:

+* Update game version detection
+* Hard-code vehicle offsets for Enhanced (patterns to be updated)
+* Update patches for Enhanced
+* Still broken: GetTimeScale for modulating surface force feedback in slow-motion

+Various fixes:

+* Fix force feedback per-vehicle curve multiplier not applied
+* Fix analog handbrake doing nothing when Manual Transmission is off

 ## 5.7.3

 * Add support for externally cancelled indicators (e.g. Moza Multifunction Stalks)<br>